Argyrotaenia dorsalana

 The larvae mainly feed on Douglas-fir, Rocky Mountain Douglas-fir, western hemlock and western larch, but have also been recorded on grand fir, ponderosa pine and spruce.
+In the Great Basin, the preferred hosts are pinyon pines.
 It appears to overwinter in the egg stage.
 Larvae are present from early May to mid-June.
 Pupation takes place in late June and adults emerge soon after.